 During the monthly meetings, the teams review ESU, district and other stakeholder data, organize and plan all-staff days, and participate in annual data-retreat activities.
-During the 2021-22 school year, ESU #1 hosted an external accreditation visit.
-Feedback from the visit will enable the agency to continue to grow and improve services.

 All ESU #1 employees support the continuous improvement process through department goal-setting, participation in all-staff days and data-retreat activities.